aureus123/catalogs/jeha3/paper.md

 where $\alpha$ and $\delta$ are the right ascension and declination of the star.
 A typo error in the position will therefore cause the reported precession constant to disagree with the value recomputed from the (incorrect) position.
 Conversely, a typo error in the *precession column itself* — leaving the position unchanged — can be detected directly by comparing the reported constant against the value recomputed from the reported position.

-This technique was implemented in GC, *Yarnall-Frisby USNO 3rd ed.* and *Gilliss* catalogs, yielding some candidates in which the discrepancy was unambiguously in the precession column of the printed catalog rather than in the position.
+This technique was implemented in GC, *Yarnall-Frisby USNO* and *Gilliss* catalogs, yielding some candidates in which the discrepancy was unambiguously in the precession column of the printed catalog rather than in the position.
 For instance, in the printed catalog, GC 1795 reports an annual precession in right ascension of 0.409 s/yr, whereas the value recomputed from its position is $p_{\alpha}$ = 1.409 s/yr — a clear digit dropout.
 Since the annual precession in declination is fine, it means there is no error in right ascension (because $p_{\delta}$ only depends on $\alpha$) leading to two hypotheses: the aforementioned error is in $p_{\alpha}$, or in $\delta$.
 Finally, we can discard an error in declination since the distance between GC 1795 and the nearest PPM is less than an arc second (PPM 352586).

 Detections with this technique were rather limited.